 Global Risk Institute is a preeminent source of ideas on the management of emerging risks and trends for financial services organizations

-19 November 2018 | Risk Management Practices
+19 November 2020 | Climate Risk and Sustainable Finance

-14 November 2018 | Technology Innovations
+30 October 2020 | Technology Innovations

 The race to develop and adopt global stablecoins (GSC)/central bank digital currencies (CBDC) has the potential to put the stewardship of the global financial system up for grabs.

 15 October 2020 | National Pension Hub Publications

 In this interim report on forced retirement risk and the link to investment portfolios, Minjoon Lee and his coauthors analyze the latest Canadian data and find that the correlation between stock returns and the chance of involuntary job separation is much stronger during the coronavirus crisis.

 29 September 2020 | Pandemic Response

 As Canada recovers in lopsided fashion from its historic economic contraction in the first half of 2020 (1H2020), the economic and social costs of the first-ever services-led recession are striking.
 The V-shaped recovery of equity and debt markets, and the surge in technology industries contrast starkly with the major income declines and job losses in much of the traditional economy.
 They make it essential to address the ongoing “Great Divide” among financial markets, technology sectors and most of the traditional economy.

 25 September 2020 | National Pension Hub Publications